 Long Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One downside of living in Long Beach, however, is that residents on average have to contend with a long commute, spending on average 36.69 minutes every day commuting to work.
 It is, however, a pedestrian-friendly city.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Although the majority of commuting trips in the city are by private automobile, Long Beach is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Long Beach area by reducing both traffic and air pollution.

-Long Beach is one of the most well-educated cities in the nation.
-45.06% of adults in Long Beach have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Long Beach ranks among the highest in the nation.
+Of the 25-and-older adult population in Long Beach, 45.06% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Long Beach in 2010 was $45,749, which is wealthy relative to New York and the nation.
 This equates to an annual income of $182,996 for a family of four.
 However, Long Beach contains both very wealthy and poor people as well.